Cyber-Sam33/jungle-rails/README.md

 ## Database

-If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.
+If Rails has issues with authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.

 ## Stripe Testing

+Use will need a Strip account to access this facility.
 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
 More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies